Vish G

 4

-Yes, canned pumpkin puree is a reliable and fast option, and many cooks say it can be even more consistent in flavour than fresh for soups. use 100 percent pumpkin puree, not spiced pumpkin pie filling, and thin or thicken the soup to your preferred texture.
+Yes, canned pumpkin puree is a reliable and fast option and many cooks say it can be even more consistent in flavour than fresh for soups.
+Use 100 percent pumpkin puree not spiced pumpkin pie filling and thin or thicken the soup to your preferred texture.
+This is an important step to be sure not to skip this tip.

-Top with toasted pumpkin seeds, fried sage, a swirl of cream or olive oil, a squeeze of lemon or a drizzle of pomegranate molasses, and a scatter of fresh parsley or a pinch of sumac; these small contrasts of texture and acid make the soup pop and match the classic photos you see online.
+Top with toasted pumpkin seeds, fried sage, a swirl of cream or olive oil, a squeeze of lemon or a drizzle of pomegranate molasses and a scatter of fresh parsley or a pinch of sumac.
+These small contrasts of texture and acid make the soup pop and match the classic photos you see online.
+Be sure to serve this with some warm buttered bread with a home made hummus dip to really elevate this simple meal into something more special.

 Nutrition Facts